rschramm9/AHNC_MOTUS_KIOSK/BUILDING_THE_APP_README.md

 * The motus.org remote data server.

 ##### Operating System
-Windows OS was specified as a requirement for the Ankeny Hill Nature Center.
+Windows 10 Pro ROS was specified a requirement for the Ankeny Hill Nature Center.

 Nothing precludes you from choosing a different operation system.
 I have developed and run everything quite well at home under Mac OSX (v12.6) and deployed to Windows 10 target.
 It should also be able to be run on small generic linux machines although I have not attempted to verify.